 Low to medium fire, smooth, medium plastic, buff burning, native material blend for earthenware or medium temperature stoneware.
-Buffstone is a simple mix of two of our smooth fine stoneware clays with 10% added fine sand.
-Buffstone is pleasant to work with and is suitable for the production of functional and decorative ware in low and medium temperature electric oxidation firing.
-If you are using this material in an educational setting, please check our web site for an article on making the children's first experience with clay a memorable one.
-We also have a number of videos available on clay basics.
+Buffstone is pure A3, one of our native stoneware materials, with a small amount of bentonite.
+Buffstone is pleasant to work with and is suitable for the production of decorative ware at low temperatures and functional ware at medium and high temperatures.

-Buffstone has medium plasticity and feels slick yet has good drying properties.
-However if ware is being modelled or handbuilt extra drying precautions are appropriate if pieces are of uneven thickness.
-To avoid cracking use slip of low water content to join, apply as much pressure and lateral movement as possible, and cover ware with a cloth and plastic to slow it down and even out the drying.
-You might consider preparing a batch of slip and storing in lidded plastic containers (you can add a little grog to it for even better joining).
+Buffstone has medium plasticity and feels smooth (very slight sandy feel on the wheel).
+It has good drying properties.
+However if ware is being modelled or handbuilt extra drying precautions are appropriate for pieces are of uneven thickness.
+To avoid cracking use slip of low water content to join, apply as much pressure movement as possible, and cover ware with a cloth and plastic to slow it down and even out the drying.
+You might consider preparing a batch of slip and storing in lidded plastic containers (add a little grog to it for even better joining).

 Buffstone fired bars.
 Cone 04, 02, 2, 4 and 6 oxidation (bottom to top).

 The natural soluble salts in Buffstone can come to the surface during drying and are left in a layer whose distribution across the surface is determined by the nature of the drying.
 After firing this surface film appears as a whitish scum in a manner similar to the efflorescing that occurs on red terra cotta brick walls.
 However, this behavior is not normally an issue if the ware is being glazed.